-For simplicity we assume in this algorithm that the communication channels are FIFO (as enforced by the Internet transport control protocol).
+For simplicity we assume in this algorithm that the communication channels are FIFO.
 Attachment of counters to proposed assignments and nogoods also ensures this requirement (i.e., older assignments and older nogoods for the currently proposed value are discarded).

-3.1 Exploiting DFS trees for Feedback
+2.1 Exploiting DFS trees for Feedback

-Here we recall the feedback schemes of ADOPT-ng and introduce the new variants ADOPT-A and ADOPT-D. In ADOPT-ng, agents are totally ordered as in ABT, A_1 having the highest priority and A_n the lowest priority.
+Here we recall the feedback schemes of ADOPT-ing and introduce the new variants ADOPT-A and ADOPT-D. In ADOPT-ing, agents are totally ordered as in ABT, A_1 having the highest priority and A_n the lowest priority.
 The target of a valued nogood is the position of the lowest priority agent among those that proposed an assignment referred by that nogood.
-Note that the basic version of ADOPT-ng does not maintain a DFS tree, but each agent can send messages with valued nogoods to any predecessor.
-ADOPT-ng also has hybrid versions that can spare network bandwidth by exploiting an existing DFS tree.
+Note that the basic version of ADOPT-ing does not maintain a DFS tree, but each agent can send messages with valued nogoods to any predecessor.
+ADOPT-ing also has hybrid versions that can spare network bandwidth by exploiting an existing DFS tree.
 It has two ways of exploiting such an existing structure.
 The first is by having each agent send its valued nogood only to its parent in the tree and it is roughly equivalent to the original ADOPT.
 The other way is by sending valued nogoods only to ancestors.
-This later hybrid approach can be seen as a fulfillment of a direction of research suggested in [11], namely communication of costs to higher priority parents.
+This later hybrid approach can be seen as a fulfillment of a direction of research suggested in [9], namely communication of costs to higher priority parents.